 Six million signatures collected resulting in a strong petition to Congress to pass the law for the national holiday on King’s birthday.

-On November 02, 1983 President Ronald Reagan signed the bill to create a national holiday to honor Martin Luther King.
-The Bill passed by US House of Representatives by a count of 338 to 90.
+On November 02, 1983, President Ronald Reagan signed the bill to create a national holiday to honor Martin Luther King.
+The Bill passed by the US House of Representatives by a count of 338 to 90.

 The first Martin Luther King Day observed as a holiday on January 20, 1986, although it did not observe in all states of America until the year 2000.